lkarsten/fdxread/README.rst

 Tested on Linux and OSX.

-On a side note, I believe this is the only open/freely available document on the packet format used in the Fast Data eXchange (FDX) protocol used in Nexus Marine AB's Nexus product line.
-See ``docs/protocol.rst`` for notes taken while figuring this out.
+On a side note, I believe this is the only open/freely available document on the packet format of the Fast Data eXchange (FDX) protocol used in Nexus Marine AB's Nexus products.
+See ``fdxprotocol.rst`` for notes taken while working this out.

-The aim of this document is to collect open/free information about the Fast Data eXchange (FDX) protocol used by Nexus Marine AB's Nexus product line. (now owned by Garmin)

 Running it
 ----------